richchapler/AzureSolutionsDocumentation/docs/wip/AI_Vision_Lab/AI_Vision_Lab.md

 Step 2: Create the .env File (if needed)

-Click + Markdown and paste the following annotation into the resulting cell:
+Click "+ Markdown" and paste the following annotation into the resulting cell:

 Paste the following annotation into a new Markdown cell: